ankitjaininfo/awesome-managers/README.md

 * [How to Be a Person Who Can Make a Damn Decision](https://melmagazine.com/how-to-be-a-person-who-can-make-a-damn-decision-c8e374d01d52) - Often, any decision is better than no decision at all
 * [What Google Learned From Its Quest to Build the Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) - How often did teammates socialize outside the office?
 * [Techie to tech lead: My five biggest mistakes](https://www.thoughtworks.com/insights/blog/techie-tech-lead-my-5-biggest-mistakes) - I believed my technical ability entitled me to lead.
 I wanted to control, everything when I needed to empower others. etc.
-* [Become a Productive Engineering Manager](http://theengineeringmanager.com/management-101/feeling-productive/) - work towards “inbox zero”, meeting has to be in there in calendar, start day with a prioritized to-do list, etc.
+* [Become a Productive Engineering Manager](http://theengineeringmanager.com/management-101/feeling-productive/) - (a) work towards “inbox zero”, (b) every meeting has to be in there in calendar, (c) start day with a prioritized to-do list, etc.

 ### Mentoring Your Team